nogicoder/farcry/README.md

 # Waypoint 2: Parse Far Cry Engine's Start Time

-Each frag time is related to the date and time the Far Cry engine started at.
+The time of each frag is related to the date and time the Far Cry engine started.
 The latter is provided in the first line of the Far Cry log file:

 ```bash
 $ head -1 ./logs/log00.txt
 Log Started at Friday, November 09, 2018 12:22:07
 ```

-We need to parse this date and time information to determine later the [timestamp](https://en.wikipedia.org/wiki/Timestamp) of each frag.
+We need to parse this date and time information to later determine the [timestamp](https://en.wikipedia.org/wiki/Timestamp) of each frag.

-Write a function `parse_log_start_time` that takes an argument `log_data`, representing the data read from a Far Cry server's log file, and returns a [`datetime.datetime`](https://docs.python.org/3/library/datetime.html#datetime.datetime) object representing the time the Far Cry engine started to log at.
+Write a function `parse_log_start_time` that takes an argument `log_data`, representing the data read from a Far Cry server's log file, and returns a [`datetime.datetime`](https://docs.python.org/3/library/datetime.html#datetime.datetime) object representing the time the Far Cry engine began to log events.

 ```python
 >>> log_data = read_log_file('./logs/log00.txt')